huahaiy/docker-datalevin/README.md

 ## Run as a server

 Data will be stored under a volume called `/data` in the container, make sure that this volume is linked to the host when running the container if you want the data to be persistent, e.g. `-v /whatever/on/host:/data`.
-Also remember to expose the port.
+The server exposes port 8898, remember to link it to your host port if outside access is needed.
 For example:

 ```console
 docker run -p 8898:8898 -v /tmp/data:/data huahaiy/datalevin